|

 Although you can walk safely in Mitte’s streets during the day, you should avoid them at night or with children.

-Yet, the park is very well visited by locals and tourists, especially in summer.
+Yet, the park is very well visited by locals and tourists visiting Berlin, especially in summer.
 You might see drug dealers standing at the entrances offering their products.
 Hence, it’s not surprising that drug violations are the number one criminal offense in this area.

 Kottbusser Tor in Friedrichshain-Kreuzberg